shiltemann/CTF-writeups-public/writeup.md

 ```

 ```
-the mag icwordsares quemish os sifrage
+the magic words are squeamish ossifrage
 ```

-but how to format the flag exactly?
+Which was the solution to a challenge ciphertext set by the inventor of RSA in 1977 ([link](https://en.wikipedia.org/wiki/The_Magic_Words_are_Squeamish_Ossifrage))

 **Flag**
 ```
-IceCTF{}
+IceCTF{squeamish ossifrage}
 ```

 ## Steganography 150: Drumbone